mviereck/runx/README.md

 ## X server for graphical Linux applications
 `runx` needs an X server.
 Install on MS Windows one or both of:
- - [VcXsrv](https://sourceforge.net/projects/vcxsrv/) provides X server VcXsrv.
+ - [VcXsrv](https://sourceforge.net/projects/vcxsrv/) to provide X server VcXsrv.
  - [Cygwin](https://www.cygwin.com) with packages `xinit`, `xauth` and `xwininfo`.
 This provides X server XWin.

 ## Installation